Rajpratik71/linux-manPages/snap.md

        The restart command restarts the given services.

        If the --reload option is given, for each service whose app has a reload command, a reload is performed instead of a restart.

        Usage: snap restart [restart-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

        --reload
-              If the service has a reload command, use it instead of restart‐ ing.
+              If the service has a reload command, use it instead of restarting.

    restore
        Restore a snapshot

-       The  restore  command replaces the current user, system and configura‐ tion data of included snaps, with  the  corresponding  data  from  the specified snapshot.
+       The restore command replaces the current user, system and configuration data of included snaps, with the corresponding data from the specified snapshot.

        By default, this command restores all the data in a snapshot.
-Alter‐ natively, you can specify the data of which snaps to restore,  or  for which users, or a combination of these.
+Alternatively, you can specify the data of which snaps to restore, or for which users, or a combination of these.

        If a snap is included in a restore operation, excluding its system and configuration data from the restore is not currently possible.
 This restriction may be lifted in the future.

        Usage: snap restore [restore-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

        --users
               Restore data of only specific users (comma-separated) (default: all users)

    revert
        Reverts the given snap to the previous state

-       The revert command reverts the given snap to its state before the lat‐ est refresh.
-This will reactivate the previous snap revision, and will use the original data that was associated with that revision, discard‐ ing any data changes that were done by  the  latest  revision.
+       The revert command reverts the given snap to its state before the latest refresh.
+This will reactivate the previous snap revision, and will use the original data that was associated with that revision,  discarding  any  data  changes that were done by the latest revision.
 As an exception, data which the snap explicitly chooses to share across revisions is not touched by the revert process.

        Usage: snap revert [revert-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

        --devmode
               Put snap in development mode and disable security confinement